gouherdanish/gouherdanish.github.io/_posts/2024-08-12-information.md

+---
+layout: post
-## Information : Measuring surprise level of an event
+title: "Information : Measuring surprise level of an event"
+date: 2024-08-10
+tags: ["Information Theory"]
+---

 ### Intuition
 - Information content quantifies how much information is gained (or how much surprise there is) when a specific event happens